 2015 witnessed public discussion on the need of a new city hall for Lexington, including the disturbing proposal that a developer-built facility should become part of a Centerpointe revival plan.

-Concerned by this possibility, early last Fall I began assembling material on city halls from around the world.
+Concerned by this possibility, early in the Fall of 2015 I began assembling material on city halls from around the world.
 The outcome is an extensive photo essay which begins with Lexington’s present question, and then examines 22 city halls in chronological order.

 The complete essay can be accessed HERE, or via the navigation menu.